3 new COVID-19 cases reported in Northumberland County

-HARRISBURG — Three new COVID-19 cases were confirmed Saturday in Northumberland County by the Pennsylvania Department of Health, bringing the total of confirmed cases since the onset of the pandemic to 199.
+HARRISBURG — Three new COVID-19 cases were reported Tuesday in Northumberland County by the Pennsylvania Department of Health.

-In Union County, no new cases were reported as the county is still listed as having 74 cases.
+Northumberland County's count of confirmed COVID-19 cases increased to 207, up from 204 on Monday.

+The number of confirmed COVID-19 cases in Union County dropped from what was reported by the Pennsylvania Department of health the previous day.
+The county was listed Tuesday as having 77 confirmed cases, down from 81 reported the day prior.

+Numbers of confirmed cases elsewhere in the Central Susquehanna Valley were level with the the previous day's totals.

+Statewide, the Department of Health said there's now 79,483 confirmed cases of COVID-19 since the onset of the pandemic.
+Of those, 362 new cases were reported on Tuesday.
+Thirty-three new deaths were reported across the state.

-Confirmed cases in the Central Susquehanna Valley by county, with deaths listed in parentheses, are:
+Confirmed cases of COVID-19 in the Central Susquehanna Valley by county, with deaths listed in parentheses, are:

 (0) comments